Taylor Wessing: Taylor Wessing

 In 2002, Taylor and Wessing & Berenberg-Gossler merged to become Taylor Wessing.
 In March 2012 RHT Law in Singapore formally joined Taylor Wessing (RHTLaw Taylor Wessing) and in May 2012 Austrian firm e|n|w|c merged, adding a further eight offices over six new jurisdictions.
 The firm has been using the name "Taylor" for over 230 years.
 In 2013, the firm was named Law Firm of the Year at The Lawyer Awards 2013.

-In June 2014 two representative offices were opened in Palo Alto and New York City to provide on-the-ground support to US clients.
+In June 2014 two representative offices were opened in Palo Alto and New York City.
 An association with the Korean firm DR & AJU International Law Group was established in May 2014 extending Taylor Wessing's presence in Southeast Asia.
-In September 2015 two new offices were established in the Netherlands through a merger with leading Netherlands firm Deterink Advocaten en Notarissen.
+In September 2015 two new offices were established in the Netherlands through a merger with Netherlands firm Deterink Advocaten en Notarissen.
 In 2016, the firm extended its presence in Hong Kong with the creation of a new local office and association with local firm HM Chan & Co.
-In 2018, Taylor Wessing expanded its presence in the UK with the opening of a new office in Liverpool.
+In 2018, Taylor Wessing opened a new office in Liverpool.

 Taylor Wessing Photographic Portrait Prize

-Taylor Wessing sponsors London's National Portrait Gallery yearly Photographic Portrait Prize, having done so since 2008.
+Taylor Wessing sponsors London's National Portrait Gallery's yearly Photographic Portrait Prize, having done so since 2008.
 Taylor Wessing's relationship with the Gallery began in 2005 with their sponsorship of The World's Most Photographed.

-Controversies

-In 2019, the firm introduced a grade-based remuneration in Germany.
-Research assistants who passed two honours examinations (Prädikatsexamen) received 1,100 euros per weekly working day.
-This corresponds to a converted hourly wage of around 32 euros for a working day of eight hours.
-Those who had not passed both state examinations with honours only received around 27 euros per hour.
-A research assistant or a trainee who had only taken the first exam (junior staff) could now earn 1,000 euros per week working day, the same amount as an employee who was already admitted to the bar, but had finished his exams with lower marks.
-The system caused a great stir and was abolished after one year.